ucsb-cs148/w25/_lectures/lect10.md

 As the reviewer, you are from team A, and reviewing the work of team B.

 Present, there should be:
+* Reviewer 1 = Lead Deployment Reviewer from team A,
-* You, lead reviewer from team A
+* Reviewer 2 = Lead Content/UX Reviewer from team A,
-* Someone from team A to take notes on the Slack
+* Reviewer 3 = Note Taker / Scribe  from team A to take notes on team B's Slack channel
-* Lead reviewee from team B
+* Review*ee* 1 = Lead Presenter from team B
-* Someone from team B to take notes on the Slack
+* Review*ee* 2 = Note Taker / Scribe from team B to take notes on team B's Slack channel
-* The mentor for team B.
+* A mentor / observer (for part of the time)

-1. Start by making sure that you and your helper from team A are added to the slack for team B. Also, the lead reviewer will have to be (at least temporarily) added to the repo, if it is private (for Steps 4 and 5 below).
+1. Start by making sure that the Lead Note Taker from team A is added to the Slack channel for team B. Also, the lead deployment reviewer (Reviewer 1) will have to be (at least temporarily) added to the repo, if it is private (for Steps 4 and 5 below).

-2. On the slack, make a note of everyone present at the review from both teams.
+2. On Slack, make a note of everyone present at the review from both teams.
 Any members of team B that are missing hopefully are missing because they are engaged in the review  of another group's product.

 2. Then, start by sitting around the computer that team B's lead presenter chose to demo the product.
 The lead presenter from team B has the product up and running.

-3. Ask the lead presenter to walk you through the features of the product, as YOU, leader reviewer from team A, control the mouse and keyboard or tablet/phone touchscreen.
-You, the lead reviewer should be going through the features of the product, led by an explanation from the team B presenter.
+3. Ask the lead presenter to walk you through the features of the product, as Reviewer 2, lead Content/UX reviewer from team A, controls the mouse and keyboard or tablet/phone touchscreen.
+The lead reviewer should be going through the features of the product, led by an explanation from the team B presenter.

     As you notice things you like, and things that could be improved, say them out loud.
 Both, the Scribe from team A and the Scribe from team B should be noting these things on the Slack.
 The Scribe from team A should simply make notes about your observations.
 The Scribe from team B may go a step further, and note what the team might do in response (e.g. add issues, add user stories, add bug fixes, etc.)

-4. When you have gone through the product demo, now go to your OWN computer.
-Pull up the Kanban board.
+4. When you have gone through the product demo, now team A reviewers led by Reviewer 1 goes to their OWN computer.
+Pull up Team B's Kanban board.

     Go through all of the user stories and issues that you see that are marked as part of MVP in in-progress or done.